-The provider had systems to identify and deal with staff poor performance.
+We saw the provider had systems to identify and take effective action to deal with staff poor performance.

-Openness, honesty and transparency were demonstrated when responding to incidents.
-The provider was aware of and had systems to ensure compliance with the requirements of the Duty of Candour.
+The provider was aware of and had systems to ensure compliance with the requirements of the Duty of Candour in the event of any incidents or complaints.